jayadeepravuri/CHARLOTTE-MAE/project one/readdme.md

 * In the about page, it provides further information of the service provider and their approach to the problem.
 * In the contact page, a sign up form is provided, to book for the service .
 * In the footer section, the logo of the website and facebook and google maps icons are provided.

+## Future Features
+* The form can be made funtional.

 ## Technologies Used